lkgarcia/whitepaper/docs/04-selecting-the-right-agentic-ai-technology-stack.md

 <img src="https://placehold.co/600x400?text=Hero+Image" alt="image-center" width="600"/>
 &nbsp;

+**Purpose:**
 Dify offers an **all-in-one platform** combining visual agent building with integrated backend services.[^7] Users define “AI Apps” via prompts and flows (including RAG, tools, and branching), attach data sources, manage credentials, and ship directly via generated APIs or hosted chat UIs.[^7] The platform includes logging, conversation history, admin dashboards, and a plugin architecture, and is available both as a cloud service and for self-hosting under a source-available license.[^7]

-**Key strength:** Full-stack low-code environment for building, hosting, and operating AI applications with minimal custom infrastructure.
+**Who it’s for:**
+Teams and organizations that want a comprehensive, low-code platform to build, deploy, and manage AI applications and agents with integrated backend services.

+**What it does:**
+* Combines visual flow design for agents with backend service integration (data, APIs)
+* Supports RAG, tool use, and complex workflows with branching logic
+* Provides built-in hosting, logging, and admin tools for AI apps
+* Enables easy deployment as APIs or web UIs, with monitoring and analytics
+* Offers a plugin architecture for extensibility and customization

+**Best for:**
-**Ideal Use Cases:** Internal assistants, support bots, and lightweight agentic apps where configuration-over-code and fast rollout matter more than deep customization.
+Internal assistants, support bots, and lightweight agentic apps where configuration-over-code and fast rollout matter more than deep customization.

 ---